5 Surf tips for beginners

 Surfing has been practised for hundreds of years by humankind and is seen as a form of relaxation, fun and pure adrenaline at the same time; Surfing is practised on all the continents of the world, having its peaks of lovers in Australia, New Zealand, Brazil, the United States, and the islands spread across the globe.

-Surfing is not as easy as it looks.
+Surfing is not as easy as it looks, however with this 5 ultimate edition tips, you will have an easier life.
 The sea and waves can be partners or cruel with its surfers; they can make you roll underwater like a pedestrian or slide smoothly like an ice skater.
 Thinking to help you a little more, we have made a guide for those who want to get out of the sand and television to start venturing out and enjoy the waves around the world.

 Choose your surfboard | Surfboard for beginners

 It is ideal for beginners to start with a Longboard, as they require less difficulty when paddling and getting on the wave.
 Stability is much greater than any other kind of board, making it easy for beginners.
 For those who go to the beach only on vacation and holidays, the idea is to start with Longboard.
 If access to surf is more frequent, Funboard is a great choice.